Star Wars The Rise of Skywalker and 3 Hidden Themes You May have Missed

 Tools, Tactics & Inspired Daily Rituals: Every journey should start with practical, and easy to follow advice.
 In the articles we post regularly, I'll share with you some of the best I've learned that has helped me master my life.
 I'm talking about some of the most under used, under rated, and misunderstood tools, tactics, and habits in life that have worked for me and millions of people around the world.
 Tools and tactics to help you understand your strengths, passions and goals, and get you working towards improving your life today.
 And most importantly, by subscribing to the-inspired we're saying yes, we want to spend some part of each day doing not just what we love but what we were placed on this earth to do.

 Category Pages: Checkout our many categories on content that matters most to you.
 Inspired foundations starts with healthy habits and ways to live each day.
 Inspired flow gets into doing more of what you love.
 Career advice includes my free advice and personal tactics that has allowed me to thrive in the business world.
 And checkout my inspired interviews collection with some of the most inspired and hard working minds who have dedicated their lives to doing what they love.
 People, perhaps like you, who have taken their dreams and made them into their new realities.

 I hope you enjoy your personal experience here at The-Inspired, and the growth that comes with it.

+Hi I'm Goran Yerkovich, the Founder of The-Inspired.
 I'd love to hear from you and learn what brought you to The-Inspired.
-If you have an idea for a story, or if you'd like to share your journey, or you'd like to tell me about the articles you've loved, and how they have helped you in your journey, you can reach me at:
+If you have an idea for a story as a Guest Columnist, or if you'd like to share your journey, or you'd like to tell me about the articles you've loved, and how they have helped you in your journey, you can reach me at: